Me and Planet Earth

 I’ve always had an appreciation of my connections to my ancestors.
 I grew up in a household where the adults spoke out loud to those who had passed to share news, ask for their help or complain that they had been left adrift.

-When I was about six years old, I was in the basement of our house with my grandmother — my mother’s mother.
+When I was about six years old, I was in the basement of our house with my grandmother, my mother’s mother.
 She had a kitchen there for cooking in the summertime before people had air conditioners.
 It was a big space, and I was dancing by myself behind her while she cooked.

 I saw her stop and turn around to say something.
 I wanted to hear what she might say because we mostly never spoke to each other.
 She mainly spoke Italian, and I spoke English.
 She asked me a simple question.
 “Will you remember me?
-I recall being overwhelmed by sadness by that question.
+I recall being overwhelmed by sadness at that question.
 I thought, “How could she have any doubt that I would remember her?”
 To me, she was the center of all that happened in my life.
 I told her there was no way I could ever forget her.
 She turned around and continued to cook.
 I wonder if my companionship while she was cooking made her feel loved and maybe a bit worried that that love might vanish with time.

 My Grandmother’s Roots

-My grandmother was from a small town called Corchiano, Viterbo, Lazio in Italy.
+My grandmother was from a small town called Corchiano, Viterbo, Lazio, Italy.
 When I went there in 1984, it was a tiny town on a precipice in the middle of hazelnut orchards and sunflower fields.
 She had told me stories about a castle, Etruscan burial grounds, and secret passageways that she and her friends used to play in to dare each other’s courage.

-How We Reflect our Heritage
+How We Reflect Our Heritage

 Connecting to Ancestors